top of page

 Suffering became data.

-What began as social protection increasingly adopted the tools of insurance — measurement, modelling and cost projection.
+What began as a promise of protection increasingly adopted the tools of insurance, measurement and financial management.

 Episode 2: The Punishment of Money